Six operations formalism for generalized operads: Verdier duality is Koszul duality

 \begin{lemma} Let $\phi\colon \mathbb{F}_1\to\mathbb{F}_2$ be an admissible morphism of cubical Feynman categories.
 There is an isomorphism of functors $L^!_{p_2}L^!_\phi \cong L^!_{p_1}$ \end{lemma} \begin{proof} Here $p_1$ and $p_2$ denote the respective projections to $\mathbb{C}om$.
 The fact that the underlying graded vector spaces agree follows from the proof of Proposition $\ref{comp}$.
 Recall (Appendix $\ref{FCA}$) that morphisms of cubical Feynman categories are by definition degree preserving.
 Hence the sum over degree $1$ morphisms in $\mathbb{F}_1$ is the same as the sum over preimages of degree $1$ morphisms in $\mathbb{F}_2$, and so the $L_\infty$ structures agree as well.\end{proof}

-\begin{lemma} The functor $L^!_p$ has a left adjoint, which we call $R^!_p$. \end{lemma} \begin{proof} Algebras over operads can be encoded in the language of Feynman categories via indexed enrichment (Chapter 4 of \cite{KW}).
-Since the $L_\infty$ operad is dimension $1$ in arity $1$, the modules in the enriched Feynman category encoding $L_\infty$-algebras are just given by the underlying dg vector spaces.
+\begin{lemma} The functor $L^!_p$ has a left adjoint, which we call $R^!_p$. \end{lemma} \begin{proof} The proof follows as in Lemma $\ref{adjlem}$ above.
+Algebras over operads can be encoded in the language of Feynman categories via indexed enrichment (Chapter 4 of \cite{KW}).
+Since the $L_\infty$ operad is dimension $1$ in arity $1$, the $\mathbb{V}$-modules in the enriched Feynman category encoding $L_\infty$-algebras are just given by the underlying dg vector spaces.
 Hence Lemma $\ref{amblem}$ still applies to give an adjunction $(r_p,l_p)$ between the respective categories of $\mathbb{V}$-modules.
-The result then follows from applying the adjoint lifting theorem as in Lemma $\ref{adjlem}$ via the enriched Monadicity theorem 4.4 of \cite{KW}.\end{proof}
+We also recall the enriched monadicity theorem 4.1.4 of \cite{KW}, which states that the forgetful functor is still monadic in this enriched case.
+We may therefore apply the adjoint lifting theorem for monadic functors (Theorem 4.5.6 of \cite{FB}) to the commutative square $l_pG= GL^!_p$ of functors $\mathbb{F}^-$-$\op{O}ps\to dgVect_k$ to prove the lemma.\end{proof}

 We now define the analog of the dualizing complex to be the $\mathbb{F}^-$-operad $\omega_\mathbb{F}:=R^!_p(D(k))$.
 Here $k$ is the ground field viewed as a commutative algebra and $D$ is its Feynman transform.
 This is, up to a shift in degree, the cobar construction of $k$ viewed as a cocommutative coalgebra.
 It may also be identified with the operadic deformation complex of the identity map $ \op{L}ie\to\op{L}ie$.